coolmunzi/roi_selection/README.md

 # **Introduction**

-Roi selection script allows you to select the regoin of interest of your choice using simple mouse click. x & y coordinates of your mouse click are then stored in a csv file at the end.
+Roi selection tool allows you to select the region of interest of your choice using simple mouse click. x & y coordinates of your mouse clicks are then stored in a csv file at the end.
+The produced csv file can be used for computer vision based application development.

 # **Demo**